Three Dimensional Theory of the Ion Channel Laser: Introduction

 Despite a modest amount of prior literature, much of the fundamental physics of the ICL is poorly understood.
 This is in large part due to the challenging nature of simulating the ICL.
 The unique physics of the ICL precludes the use of conventional FEL codes such as \texttt{GENESIS}~\cite{reiche1999}.
 While Particle-in-Cell (PIC) codes are able to correctly model the physics, the computational expense of such simulations is generally prohibitive for the ICL.
 This is because the ICL is a multiscale problem in both the longitudinal (radiation wavelength vs bunch length) and transverse (bunch spot size vs bunch offset) dimensions.
 In addition, PIC codes can be vulnerable to numerical spacecharge instabilities without special solvers~\cite{xu2020} unless performed in the Lorentz boosted frame~\cite{vay2007,fawley2009}, which introduces its own challenges related to the initialization of fields and particles as well as the process of ``unboosting'' the numerial diagnostics.

-To date, only Davoine {\it et al.}~\cite{davoine2018} has managed to simulate the high-gain ICL, however these simulations are of limited use, as the electrostatic field of the bunch was not initialized and in the case of the 3D simulations, an unphysical bunch distribution containing particles with the same radial momentum and no azimuthal momentum was used.
+To date, only Davoine {\it et al.}~\cite{davoine2018} has managed to simulate the high-gain ICL in 3D, however these simulations are of limited use as they simulated a different, unphysical ICL configuration where circularly polarized radiation interacts with an on-axis cylindrical bunch where particles are initialized with no azimuthal momentum or spread in radial momentum.
 The existing literature also lacks a comprehensive analytic theory of the ICL.
 Only Davoine {\it et al.} considers 3D effects in ICL theory.
 However, their work is built on assumptions that may limit the theory's accuracy.
-In particular, it assumes a particular arbitrary form and width of the transverse guided radiation mode, ignores the effect of the shape of the transverse guided radiation mode on electron motion, and does not derive the ICL dispersion relation or $\hat{z}$ evolution equation.
+In particular, it assumes a particular arbitrary form and width of the transverse radiation profile, ignores the effect of the transverse radiation profile on electron motion, and does not derive the ICL dispersion relation or radiation field $z$-evolution equation.

-In this work, we take a theoretical approach to understanding the 3D physics of the off-axis planar ICL.
+In this work, we take a theoretical approach to understanding the 3D physics of the planar off-axis ICL.
 In Section~\ref{sec:analytictheory}, we present a novel analytic theory of the ICL instability and derive equations describing lasing.
-Later, in Section~\ref{sec:numericalresults}, we numerically solve these equations to obtain radiation growth rates and transverse guided mode profiles which we then discuss using the numerical methods described in Section~\ref{sec:numericalalgorithm}.
+We introduce numerical methods to solve these equations in Section~\ref{sec:numericalalgorithm} which we use in Section~\ref{sec:numericalresults} to obtain radiation power growth rates and transverse radiation profiles.
 Next, in Section~\ref{sec:phasespace}, we derive the transverse phase space requirements for lasing.
 Finally, we discuss the most salient features of our results, their real-world implications, and draw general conclusions about the ICL in Section~\ref{sec:discussion}.
 Throughout this work, we use units of $\omega_p^{-1}$ for time, $c / \omega_p$ for distance, $m_e$ for mass, $m_e c^2$ for energy, and $e$ for charge, where $\omega_p = \left(e^2 n_0/m_e \epsilon_0\right)^{1/2}$ is the plasma frequency and $n_0$ is the plasma density.